 Born and raised in South Korea, Yoon Kuk Lee received his earliest musical training from his mother.
-At the age of 13, he immigrates with his family to America where he graduated high school in New York and enrolled at Williams College where he received first conducting experience – with the Williams College Orchestra.
+At the age of 13, he immigrated with his family to America where he graduated high school in New York and enrolled at Williams College.

-In 1976, he graduated with the honor title “Cum Laude” and travelled to Austria, where he continued his studies in conducting and composition at the Salzburg Mozarteum University of Music with teachers such as Gerhard Wimberger, Sandor Vegh, Nikolaus Harnoncourt and Herbert von Karajan.
+In 1976, he graduated with the honour title “Cum Laude” in philosophy and travelled to Austria, to study conducting and composition at the Salzburg Mozarteum University of Music with teachers such as Sandor Vegh, Nikolaus Harnoncourt and Herbert von Karajan.

 Also under his leadership, the Kammerphilhatrmonie performed successfully at renowned festivals such as “Carinthischen Sommer” festival, Festival International Cognac and Festival International Echternach (Luxembourg) and Salzburg Festival.
 The orchestra also appeared on several live radio and television broadcasts of Austrian National Network(ORF).

 Between 1996 and 1999 he took on – together the pianist Cyprien Katsaris -the project of performing and recording complete works for piano and orchestra by Mozart (not only the piano concertos), introducing to the world for the first time in the recording history an edition of such kind.
 It resulted in production of 15 CDs which are being released in European market under the label Piano 21.
 His highly acclaimed release of C.P.E Bach Sinfonias with Naxos brought world wide recognition.
 Such as being chosen as one of the 10 best CDs by the CD magazine “Gramaphone” and from WQXR FM of New York.